 Arrival: No student can be on school grounds prior to 7:50 am unless they are enrolled and have been checked in to the morning Extended Day Program, if offered.
-At 7:50 am, students may be admitted into school.
-Teachers who find unsupervised students on school grounds prior to 7:50 am will escort the student to Extended Day and parents will be charged the normal Extended Day fee for that time.

 At 7:50 am students may enter their classrooms if a teacher is present.
 Morning prayer and the Pledge of Allegiance are said over the public address system at 8:10 am to begin the day.
 All students not in their homeroom when morning prayer begins will be considered "tardy" and will be marked as such.
 Students who are tardy may not enter homeroom without a tardy slip from the office.